 The above P&ID was created in AutoCAD, and it shows the as-built version of the piping and instrumentation system.

 The system incorporates three main safety devices to prevent over-pressurization when the fluid system is active.
 The main system is the static vent on the N2O-side of the tank, which allows the system to fill with liquid and, more importantly, vent off pressure even in the event of a power or communication failure.
-Additionally, there are two pressure relief valves set to 1,200 psi that can independently vent either propellant in the event of a high-pressure event.
+Additionally, there are two pressure relief valves set to 1,200 psi that can independently vent either propellant during a high-pressure event.

 The system also incorporates many passive instruments to maximize reliability and performance when in operation.
 Both propellant feed lines contain a Y-strainer to prevent debris from clogging the sensitive injector orifices.
 Past the strainers, the check valves on the fill and feed lines prevent back-flow and keep fluid flowing in one direction.
 Finally, flexible braided hoses are utilized for vibration-resistance and quick connection points during assembly.